The best Father's Day gifts for Dad in 2023

 Apple MacBook Air laptop

 The Apple MacBook Air M1 (2020) has a great-looking 13.3 inch Retina display.
-Mom will love that it's lightweight and portable -- and that it has a whopping 18 hours of battery life.
-It includes a webcam, so Mom (or Grandma) can FaceTime with the family.
+Dad will love that it's lightweight and portable -- and that it has a whopping 18 hours of battery life.
+It includes a webcam, so Dad can FaceTime with the family.

 Apple MacBook Air M1, $800 (reduced from $1,000)